johninquest/gcportal/README.md

-# phil's transport business - digital tools, information and services for the transport sector in cmr.
+# Mobile-first web app for small businesses.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.